openziti/ziti-sdk-csharp/README.md

   * Pull and use the latest native nuget package
 * Assuming you have 'the latest' nuget package - adapt the C# SDk code and write **IDIOMATIC** C# for the API.
 * Once the **IDIOMATIC** C# API exists, publish the Ziti.NET.Standard version to your **LOCAL** NuGet repo.
   * Run `dotnet build` to build and publish the project.
-Make sure you supply the variable named "LOCAL_NUGET_ROOT".
-It is used to contro where on your disk your **LOCAL** nuget repo is.
+Make sure you supply the variable named "NUGET_SOURCE".
+It is used to control where you push to.
+It can be either your **LOCAL** nuget repo or https://api.nuget.org/v3/index.json.
 This build will **ALSO** build both x86 and x64 for you.
     ```
-    dotnet build Ziti.NET.Standard\Ziti.NET.Standard.csproj /t:NugetPush /p:Configuration=Release;LOCAL_NUGET_ROOT=c:/temp/
+    dotnet build Ziti.NET.Standard\Ziti.NET.Standard.csproj /t:NugetPush /p:Configuration=Release;NUGET_SOURCE=c:/temp/nuget
     ```
 * Open Ziti.Samples.sln and update the Ziti.NET.Standard version to use your latest version from local
 * Develop one or more samples which illustrate the usage of the SDK.